 - Class can be based on shipment size and weight, called density-based class

-- Freight brokers are especially helpful in negotiating lower freight classes to get you the best freight quote
+- Freight brokers are helpful in negotiating the best freight quote

-So, once you’ve noted the type of shipment (pallet, crate, etc.), and type of goods (plastic glasses, rubber ducks, etc.) that you’re shipping, it’s time to move on to the next thing you need to get a freight quote:
+So, once you’ve noted the type of shipment (pallet, crate, and so on), and type of goods (plastic glasses, rubber ducks, and such) that you’re shipping, it’s time to move on to the next thing you need to get a freight quote:

 2. The Size & Weight of Your Freight Shipment

 Freight shippers need to know the total size and weight of your shipment to give you a freight quote.
-So for every piece of freight (pallet, crate, etc.), you need to figure out its size and weight.
+So for every piece of freight (e.g., pallet, crate), you need to figure out its size and weight.
 And if you have a multi-piece shipment, you’ll need to add it all together for your freight quote.

 Measuring crates and containers is easy, and pallets are simple once they’re packed.
-Weighing it all is a snap, too, if you happen to have a freight scale laying around.
+Weighing it all is a snap, too, if you happen to have a freight scale lying around.
 But you certainly don’t have to have an expensive freight scale, or even have your shipment all packed up to get a freight quote.
-In fact, I never once used a freight scale in 16 years of shipping, and we rarely prepacked pallets for a freight quote.
-We just used good, old-fashioned math works just fine for most people.
+Good old-fashioned math works just fine for most people.

 Here’s how you do it: